skip to main content

 When thinking about activity centers + safety, it all comes down to usage time.
 “Activity centers are safe in short time frames,” explains Crystal Barchacky, an instructor of occupational therapy at Shenandoah University.
 She recommends using them in moderation, for “only 10 to 15 minutes a day.”

 That’s because the fabric seat places babies’ hips in external rotation, she explains, which can cause hip dysplasia (a malformation of the hip socket) and reduce trunk and core stability after extended use.
-Time in activity centers also takes away from other more beneficial developmental activities your child can do.
-“Babies are not meant to be focusing on standing at a young age,” she says.
+Time in activity centers also takes away from other, more beneficial developmental activities your child can do.
+“Babies are not meant to focus on standing at a young age,” she says.
 “We want children to engage in tummy time to promote visual motor and hand-eye coordination and develop strong trunk and shoulder girdle stability.”

 You’ll also need to pay attention to fit and positioning.
-Make sure the seat is at the right height so your child’s feet are flat on the activity center’s standing platform.
+Be sure the seat is at the correct height so your child’s feet are flat on the activity center’s standing platform.
 This will set them up for success in the development of the vestibular system, which controls balance and spatial orientation, and the proprioceptive sensory center, which helps the body perceive the location and movement of its body parts.

 Stay Up-to-Date with Babylist